 Go to the Civil JEFS Information Page for announcements, training opportunities, FAQs (Frequently Asked Questions) and GO LIVE dates.

 For future reference, bookmark this page:

 Successful Bar Applicants

-View the list of persons who passed the July 2016 Hawai`i State Bar Examination.
+View the list of persons who passed the February 2022 Hawaii State Bar Examination.

 Download Forms and Instructions in Adobe PDF format.

 Get information about the legal profession in Hawai`i at the Hawai`i State Bar Association Web site.

 Our Legal References section is a helpful resource for legal research, providing links to Opinions, Rules and law-related websites.

 A special video series, spearheaded by the Hawai`i Supreme Court Commission on Professionalism, titled “Tips from the Bench and Bar” is available for review on this website.
 The series features Hawai`i Supreme Court justices, Intermediate Court of Appeals judges, and practitioners who frequently practice in Hawai`i appellate courts.
 They are interviewed on practical matters of how to handle an appeal in Hawai`i.

 Remote Bench Trials – Attorney Training and Resources